Skip to main content

 This presentation from Raising Special Kids, Arizona’s Parent Training and Information (PTI) operating under Part D of IDEA sec.
 671, articulates positive practices regarding communication with parents and families of students with disabilities during school closure.
 It also highlights resources and supports available to families through Raising Special Kids and other agencies.

 Dispute Resolution presents - How to Leverage the Principles of Facilitated IEP (FIEP) to Conduct Virtual IEP Meetings.
 Learn the three core components necessary to facilitate a successful virtual IEP meeting: the IEP process under the IDEA which allows for alternatives to in person meetings; standardized meeting procedures and tips to ensure the meeting runs smoothly in a virtual format; and meeting management skills that aid in minimizing conflict and maximizing collaboration.
-This presentation will help your district ensure that collaborative, student focused IEP teams are equipped to make sound decisions in the development of Individualized Education Programs that offer children with disabilities a free appropriate public education whether in an person IEP meeting or virtual platform IEP.
+This presentation will help your district ensure that collaborative, student focused IEP teams are equipped to make sound decisions in the development of Individualized Education Programs that offer children with disabilities a free appropriate public education whether in person IEP meeting or virtual platform IEP.

 This presentation outlines federal guidance from the OSEP, OCR, and OSERS related to implementation of the IDEA during school closure, provides general tips for implementation at PEAs, and provides ESS resources.